 Strawberries are very easy to feed to your glider, but there are a few things you have to do before you start feeding them this fruit.

-First of all, if you’re going to feed them strawberries, make sure to introduce it to their diet slowly.
+First of all, if you’re going to feed them strawberries, make sure to introduce them to their diet slowly.
 While the fruit contains nothing harmful for your glider, you still want to make sure that their digestive system can get used to the new food.
 The best way to do this is by giving them a very small amount at first.

 Secondly, you should always make sure to wash the berries properly, especially if you’ve bought them from the supermarket.
 Store-bought strawberries have a high chance of containing pesticides on the skin, which is not something you’ll want your sugar glider to consume.